brentvollebregt/nitratine.net/posts/whos-on-my-network/post.md

 category: Projects
 tags: [python, react, typescript, sqlite, networking]
 feature: feature.png
-description: "This tool helps you keep and eye on who is on your network and when.
+description: "This tool helps you keep an eye on who is on your network and when.
 Simply periodically scan your network, assign devices to people and view who is on your network."
 github: brentvollebregt/whos-on-my-network

 [TOC]